JustinC1604/I3E-ASG1/README.md

 - Pillar texture was taken from [Polyhaven](https://polyhaven.com/a/plaster_brick_pattern).
 - Torch textures were taken from [3D Substance Share](https://substance3d.adobe.com/community-assets).
 - Treasure chest textures were done in Adobe Substance Painter using their built-in textures.
+- The rest of the models were built using Unity Probuilder.

 **Code References**
 - The open door animation and code in the DoorController script was taken from a YouTube channel called [SpeedTutor](https://youtu.be/tJiO4cvsHAo?si=IV-73wCqdp1Xl2rY).